 The Company has entered into three agreements, one with Shoreline Memory Inc. ("Shoreline") and two with Advanced Micro Devices, Inc. ("AMD") for the purpose of expanding its customer base and product offerings.
 The Master Services Agreement with Shoreline provides for the Company to fulfill 50% of the orders Shoreline receives from its primary customer.
 In addition, Shoreline has the ability to borrow up to \$1,500,000 from the Company pursuant to a Convertible Senior Promissory Note ("Note").
-The Note bears interest at Prime plus 3.0% and is convertible by the Company into equity ownership of Shoreline (See Note 8).
-One agreement with AMD provides for the Company to sell AMD licensed and branded versions of its RAMDisk software and the other is for the Company to develop and sell AMD server memory.
+The Note bears interest at Prime plus 3.0% and is convertible by the Company into equity ownership of Shoreline (see Note 8).
+On February 19, 2013, the Company received \$50,000 and on February 22, 2013 the Company received an additional \$200,000 from Shoreline Memory, Inc. as a partial repayment of their loan.
+The Company has reached an agreement in principle to terminate its relationship with Shoreline.
+At closing, the Company will receive an additional \$225,000 as a partial repayment of the loan in connection with the termination of all agreements with Shoreline.
+The remaining \$275,000 will be repaid in accordance with the proposed amended and restated promissory note that will be due on July 31, 2013.
+The proposed promissory note bears interest at the rate of 6% and is guaranteed by Shoreline Memory, Inc., Shoreline Capital Management Ltd and Trevor Folk.
+All agreements with Shoreline Memory, Inc. will be terminated with the exception of the proposed amended and restated promissory note.
+As a result of the termination with Shoreline, the Company will look to expand its relationship with Advanced Micro Devices, Inc. One agreement with AMD provides for the Company to sell AMD licensed and branded versions of its RAMDisk software and the other is for the Company to develop and sell AMD server memory.
 Both of the AMD agreements result in an expansion of products the Company already has in the marketplace with the exception of server memory specifically for AMD servers.
 These opportunities not only provide for additional products to be sold into the marketplace but it also allows the Company to be included in AMD's marketing initiatives.
 In addition to the above, the Company has entered into a global services agreement with Maintech which provides for them to service the Company's customers on an as needed basis.
 The agreement also calls for the cross selling of each other's services and products.
 Management is unable to determine the amount of revenue to be generated in fiscal 2013 from these agreements.
 However, these agreements, as well as other similar agreements, should provide new revenue sources and expanded markets for the Company's products.

 RAMDisk was acquired by Dataram in 2008.
 For the most part, the software was downloadable as freeware for personal use.
 Since the Company was able to track the number of downloads, it realized the popularity of the software and created a larger capacity version and commercial version for purchase.
 In fiscal 2012, approximately 2,580 were purchased for total revenue of \$41,000.
-For the second quarter of fiscal 2013, ended October 31, 2012, approximately 1,298 were purchased for total revenue of approximately \$28,000.
-For the quarter ended July 31, 2012, approximately 860 were purchased for total revenues of approximately \$22,000.
+For the third quarter of fiscal 2013, ended January 31, 2013, approximately 1,712 were purchased for total revenue of approximately \$35,000.
+For the quarter ended October 31, 2012 approximately 1,298 were purchased for total revenue of approximately \$28,000 and for the quarter ended July 31, 2012, approximately 860 were purchased for total revenues of approximately \$22,000.
 The Company believes that the AMD branding of the product will increase its visibility and potential for increased revenue despite the free versions which will remain available.